AKR1C3: Function

 This gene encodes a member of the aldo/keto reductase superfamily, which consists of more than 40 known enzymes and proteins.
 These enzymes catalyze the conversion of aldehydes and ketones to their corresponding alcohols by utilizing NADH and/or NADPH as cofactors.
 The enzymes display overlapping but distinct substrate specificity.
 This enzyme catalyzes the reduction of prostaglandin D_{2}, prostaglandin H_{2}, and phenanthrenequinone, and the oxidation of prostaglandin F_{2α} to prostaglandin D_{2}.
 It is also capable of metabolizing estrogen and progesterone.

 AKR1C3 may play an important role in the development of allergic diseases such as asthma, and may also have a role in controlling cell growth and/or differentiation.
 This gene shares high sequence identity with three other gene members and is clustered with those three genes at chromosome 10p15-p14.

 Pathology

 AKR1C3 is overexpressed in prostate cancer (PCa) and is associated with the development of castration-resistant prostate cancer (CRPC).
-In addition, AKR1C3 overexpression may serve as a promising biomarker for prostate cancer progression.
+In addition, AKR1C3 overexpression may be a promising biomarker for prostate cancer progression.